nickredmark/ooth/docs/index.md

 oothJwt({
   ooth, // Required
-  sharedSecret: SHARED_SECRET // Can be any long random string, needs to be shared with the API });
+  sharedSecret: SHARED_SECRET // Can be any long random string, needs to be shared with the API,
+  tokenLocation: 'header' // Place to read token from.
+Can be 'body', 'header' or 'both'.
+Defaults to 'both' });
 ```